When it comes to compliance, no one wants to overpay — for assessments, audits, tools, or services.

 8. End User Training in Cybersecurity Best Practices

-Part of CMMC compliance is ensuring that your employees have the required cybersecurity training.
+CMMC compliance ensures that your employees have the required cybersecurity training.
 One of the 17 domains in CMMC is "Awareness and Training (AT)," which includes these capabilities:

 - Conduct security awareness activities